Voice commerce

 Definition of voice commerce:

-When did voice commerce emerge?
+When did voice commerce begin?

-Voice recognition technology dates back as far as 1961, when IBM engineer William C, Dersch created the first-ever voice recognition system, called “Shoebox”.
-It recognized 16 spoken words, but at the time, was only used to calculate math problems.
+Voice recognition technology dates back as far as 1961.
+IBM engineer William C, Dersch created the first-ever voice recognition system, called “Shoebox”.
+It recognized 16 spoken words but was only used to calculate math problems.
 Nonetheless, it was the first step into the world of voice technology.
-In 2011, voice assistant, Siri, became available on iPhones, and in 2012, Android launched their own voice assistant in 2012.

 Become an E-Commerce Insider